 - 37.1 The NHS Standard Contract refers to two sets of arrangements under which the provision of services can be protected where the continued availability of those services is regarded as essential.
-These are covered in SC5 and are: - the regime of Commissioner Requested Services (CRS) which is the responsibility of NHS Improvement and which applies to all providers other than NHS Trusts; - the regime of Essential Services which applies to NHS Trusts only. - 37.2 Detailed guidance on CRS is available from NHS Improvement.
-Services can potentially be designated as commissioner requested services where there is no alternative provider close enough, where removing them would increase health inequalities, or where removing them would make other related services unviable. - 37.3 Under NHS Improvement's CRS guidance, individual commissioners (CCGs and NHS England) had until 31 March 2016 to complete the process of determining whether individual services at specific providers should be designated as CRS or not.
-The guidance sets out a detailed process for this, including a right of providers to appeal against the commissioner's assessment.
-Commissioners should submit their designation decisions to NHS Improvement via nhsi.crs@nhs.net. - 37.4 The Contract requires both parties to comply with the respective obligations under CRS Guidance, but any potential interventions by NHS Improvement under the guidance would not come within the remit of the contractual arrangements between the parties.
-There is no requirement for decisions on CRS designation to be listed in a schedule to their local contracts, because commissioners report these decisions to NHS Improvement and are expected to publish them on their websites. - 37.5 By contrast, the Essential Services arrangements for NHS Trusts are set out within the Contract itself, not within separate guidance (although the definition of Essential Services is consistent with that for CRS used by NHS Improvement).
-The key contractual requirements are:
+These are covered in SC5 and are: - the regime of Commissioner Requested Services (CRS) which applies to all providers other than NHS Trusts; - the regime of Essential Services which applies to NHS Trusts only. - 37.2 Published national guidance on CRS sets out how services can potentially be designated as Commissioner Requested Services where there is no alternative provider close enough, where removing them would increase health inequalities, or where removing them would make other related services unviable.
+The guidance sets out a detailed process for designation, including a right of providers to appeal against the commissioner's assessment.
+Commissioners should submit any new designation decisions via nhs.crs@nhs.net. - 37.3 The Contract requires both parties to comply with the respective obligations under CRS Guidance, but any potential regulatory interventions under the guidance would not come within the remit of the contractual arrangements between the parties.
+There is no requirement for decisions on CRS designation to be listed in their local contracts.

-- for any agreed Essential Services to be listed at Schedule 2D; and - for the provider to maintain its ability to provide the Essential Services; and - for the provider's Essential Services Continuity Plan to be included at Schedule 2E.
+- 37.4 By contrast, the Essential Services arrangements for NHS Trusts are set out within the Contract itself, not within separate guidance (although the definition of Essential Services is consistent with that for CRS).
+The key contractual requirements are: - for any agreed Essential Services to be listed at Schedule 2D; and - for the provider to maintain its ability to provide the Essential Services; and - for the provider's Essential Services Continuity Plan to be included at Schedule 2E.

-37.6 Under the Contract,
+37.5 Under the Contract,

-- any party proposing a Variation must have regard to the impact of the proposed Variation on other Services, and in particular any CRS or Essential Services (GC13); and - the provider must ensure that, when Services are suspended or terminated, there is no interruption in the availability of CRS or Essential Services (GC16 and 18). - Whereas CRS designation is for each individual commissioner to determine in respect of each service at a particular provider, as set out in NHS Improvement's guidance, Essential Services are defined at contract level, not at commissioner level, in agreement between the co-ordinating commissioner and the provider. - 37.8 Commissioners should ensure that they make very clear their requirements in respect of designation of Commissioner Requested Services / Essential Services in procurement documentation and in pre-contract discussions with providers.
+- any party proposing a Variation must have regard to the impact of the proposed Variation on other Services, and in particular any CRS or Essential Services (GC13); and - the provider must ensure that, when Services are suspended or terminated, there is no interruption in the availability of CRS or Essential Services (GC16 and 18). - Whereas CRS designation is for each individual commissioner to determine in respect of each service at a particular provider, as set out the national guidance, Essential Services are defined at contract level, not at commissioner level, in agreement between the co-ordinating commissioner and the provider. - 37.7 Commissioners should ensure that they make very clear their requirements in respect of designation of Commissioner Requested Services / Essential Services in procurement documentation and in pre-contract discussions with providers.